 Hello, NEET Aspirants!

-In 2018, total 11350845 students registered for NEET Exam, out of which only 231,024 qualify for NEET.
-So here we bring you some tips which you should keep in mind while giving the final strokes to NEET Preparation before a week and a day before the exam.
+In 2019, a total of 15.19 lakh students registered for NEET Exam, out of which only 30,455 students qualified for the Government College MBBS seats.
+The competition is tough thus we are here to bring you some tips which you can keep in mind while giving the final strokes to NEET Preparation before a week and a day before the exam.

 Below is the revision strategy for NEET that involves working smarter, not harder.

 The focus now should be much more on the topics you are weak in.
 That’s because revision is something more than just solving the same content over and over again.
 It is about ensuring how much you have in your head at that time.
 It is about covering some particular things which aren’t there but should be!

 This is an essential step because solving the same material repeatedly does not do much good.
 Instead, during this phase, you should give higher priority to solving problems involving multiple concepts in a single problem.
 This tests your understanding of different topics and their application.
 Any coaching material would be useful, provided it is close to the level of the NEET.
 So, you got the revision package – check one.
 Next, you have to start solving it with utmost sincerity.
 Most of them are organized chapter-wise, followed by some part-syllabus and full-syllabus tests.

 Read a Lot of Theory While Building up Your Weak Areas

 It is natural to discover some loopholes in your NEET Preparation at this phase.
 You should be happy to identify them now as you still have time to fix them.
 At this stage, solving a lot of problems won’t help if your concepts are unclear.
 So what to do?